Tietoevry-Create/zephyr-doom/keyboard/README.md

 sudo python3 keyboard.py
 ```

-2. Turn on zephyr-doom.
-It should connect to the RPI and start receiving key presses
+2. Turn on the board running zephyr-doom.
+It should connect to the RPI and start receiving key presses.